jpsank/movie-maker/README.md

 ## About
 As input, the program takes:
 1. A folder containing all the photos (jpg, jpeg) and videos (mp4, mov).
-2. A list of sound files for the background music (mp3, etc.).
+2. A list of sound files for the background music (e.g. mp3).
 These files are concatenated together to form the background music for the movie.

-The output is one `.mkv` video file containing your new movie slideshow.
+The output is one video file (e.g. mp4, mkv) containing your new movie slideshow.

 ## Prerequisites
 This program has only been tested on macOS.